Fox News and Donald Trump Have a Dysfunctional Relationship, But It Works For Them

 As a candidate, Trump continued using Fox as a crutch, infuriating his primary rivals who were told they had to be in a studio if they wanted to appear on a show while Trump literally phoned it in.
 Trump didn’t need to get out to Iowa or up to New Hampshire every week; his voters were glued to Fox, top consultants to Trump’s rivals bemoaned.
 But there was nothing they could do to stop it; Trump had great ratings and his rivals did not.

 As President, Trump tried to have it both ways with Fox, both using it as a bullhorn and punching bag, saying it had drifted too far from what he saw as its core identity as a safe space for center-right news consumers, aggrieved conservatives and QAnon-heeding conspiracy theorists.
-You can’t ignore the fact that Fox’s ratings are at their lowest point in 20 years, trailing CNN and MSNBC simultaneously for the first time ever.
+You can’t ignore the fact that the total number of eyeballs on the network’s broadcast slipped in January to their lowest point in 20 years, trailing CNN and MSNBC simultaneously for the first time ever.
+(The network says its total viewership surpassed CNN’s on Feb.
+15.)
 Trump was openly campaigning for Fox alternatives until Twitter told him his tweets were too toxic to exist at all.
-(I’d link to the pro-OANN and -Newsmax promotional material that the President sent, but they’re now deleted.)
+I’d link to the pro-OANN and -Newsmax promotional material that the President sent, but they’re now deleted.

 Eventually, it became too much for the network.
 It’s embarrassing to be seen as a de facto defensive tackle for the Trump White House while getting taken down by your own captain.
-In the run-up to last year’s elections, when Trump seemed to indicate that he had landed a deal to do a weekly appearance by phone on the network’s morning show — something the network tried to quash.
+In the run-up to last year’s elections, Trump seemed to indicate that he had landed a deal to do a weekly appearance by phone on the network’s morning show — something the network tried to quash.
 While the primetime, opinion-based hosts still count themselves members of the Make America Great Again legion, the daytime anchors try to keep in the realm of facts.
 Sean Hannity will forever carry buckets of Trump’s talking points, while the likes of Bill Hemmer and Harris Faulkner keep the partisan jousting at least rooted in defensible truths.

 It was Hemmer and Faulkner, anchoring that stretch of coverage of Limbaugh’s death, who had to navigate the moment truly no producer could have prepared for.
 Limbaugh’s death at age 70 after a public battle with cancer was a seismic and sincere event on the conservative media landscape, but not surprising.